St Buryan, Lamorna and Paul

-St Buryan, Lamorna and Paul is a civil parish in Cornwall, England, United Kingdom.
-The parish had a population of 1,681 in the 2011 census.
-It was formed on 1 April 2021 with the merger of St Buryan and Paul.
+St Buryan and Lamorna is a civil parish in Cornwall, England, United Kingdom.
+The parish had a population of 1,636 in the 2021 census.
+It was formed on 1 April 2021 with the merger of St Buryan and part of Paul but changed name in May 2026 following confusion that Paul village was a part of the Parish, which it was not.